A single copy of this article may be reprinted for personal, noncommercial use only.

 Follow this three-step approach to keep asthma symptoms under control and prevent asthma attacks.By Mayo Clinic staff

 Effective asthma treatment requires routinely tracking symptoms and measuring how well your lungs are working.
-This information can then be used to adjust your asthma treatment according to the plan you made with your doctor.
+This information can be used to adjust your asthma treatment in keeping with the plan you made with your doctor.
 Taking an active role in managing your asthma treatment will help you maintain better long-term asthma control, prevent asthma attacks and avoid long-term problems.

 Create a written asthma action plan with your doctor.
 This written plan will serve as an asthma treatment guide tailored to your specific needs.
-It will help you follow these three important steps, keeping a good handle on your asthma treatment:
+It will help you follow these three important steps and keep a good record of your asthma treatment:

 1. Track your symptoms